Congo and Rwanda-backed rebels sign declaration of principles to end conflict in eastern Congo

 The document touches on most of the highlights of the peace deal Congo and Rwanda signed on June 27, including the protection and safe return of millions who fled the conflict.

-A key issue is whether Rwanda will pull their support for the rebels, including the thousands of troops that the United Nations experts said are in eastern Congo.
+Massad Boulos, a senior adviser to U.S. President Donald Trump who attended the Doha-led talks, said on Saturday: “It is time to find a final solution” to the conflict, reiterating that the most important article of the agreement is the affirmation of state control in rebel-held territories.

-Analysts have said it is going to be difficult for the M23 rebels to withdraw from the eastern Congolese cities of Goma and Bukavu and that it would depend on concessions Congolese authorities agree to make.
-There were also been doubts about long-lasting peace if justice for victims of the war is not addressed.
+“The issue requires dialogue, and following up on this dialogue and requires persistence,” Boulos said.

-Massad Boulos, s senior adviser to U.S. President Donald Trump, said "it is time to find a final solution” to the conflict.
+Another key issue the two sides will have to face is whether Rwanda will stop supporting the rebels, including the thousands of troops that the United Nations experts said are in eastern Congo.

-One of the most important articles of the principles is the affirmation of state control in rebel-held territories, he said.
-“However, there is this an ongoing conflict.
-The issue requires dialogue, and following up on this dialogue and requires persistence.”
+Analysts have said it is going to be difficult for the M23 rebels to withdraw from the eastern Congolese cities of Goma and Bukavu and that it would depend on concessions the Congolese authorities agree to make.
+There have also been doubts about long-lasting peace if justice for the victims of the war is not addressed.

 Associated Press journalists Ahmed Hatem in Cairo, Egypt and Jean-Yves Kamale in Kinshasa, Congo contributed to this report.